rumijha/car-rental-database-management/README.md

     Step7: Run the Trigger script from 'SQL\Triggers\' used for Audit Purpose.

-    Step7: Run the DML script 'DML\sample_DML' to to sample DML operations
+    Step8: Uncomment individual package call and excecute one by one from the DML script 'DML\sample_DML' to perform sample DML operations

 This provide you the reports available to Analyst, Support and Audit Team for analysis and reports which focuses on the problem statement given.